JRebirth/JRebirth/org.jrebirth.af/src/site/markdown/doc/Facades.md

 ### Convenient Builder

-JRebirth API have a lot of method that take the Component Class with additional objects as key parts.
-But the API also has a convenient class that provides method tused to build key.
+JRebirth API has got a lot of methods that take the Component Class with additional objects as key parts, but the API also provides a convenient class used to build key.

 <!-- MACRO{include|source=core/src/main/java/org/jrebirth/af/core/key/Key.java|snippet=re:static}-->